A border collie is no Labrador Retriever when it comes to water, and while they are great swimmers, their fondness for water varies from dog to dog.

 Conclusion / Summary

 Border collies can swim and aren’t afraid of puddles, lakes, ponds, or a little rainfall!
-Like us, though, a border collie’s affinity for water varies from individual to individual, and while some BCs excel in water-themed sports, others prefer to stay away from deeper waters completely.
+Like us, a border collie’s affinity for water varies from individual to individual.
+While some BCs excel in water-themed sports, others prefer to completely stay away from deeper waters.